-9. ABORIGINAL LEGAL INFORMATION
+9. INDIGENOUS LEGAL INFORMATION

-ABORIGINAL WOMEN AND CHILDREN
+INDIGENOUS WOMEN AND CHILDREN

-Q: What can BCSTH programs do to support Aboriginal women and children?
+Q: What can BCSTH programs do to support Indigenous women and children?

-In Canada, there are 617 First Nation communities, which represent more than 50 nations or cultural groups and 50 Aboriginal languages.
-According to the 2011 National Household Survey, more than 1.4 million people identify themselves as an Aboriginal person, or 4% of the population.
-50% percent are registered Indians, 30% are Métis, 15% are non-status Indians and 5% are Inuit.
-Over half of Aboriginal people live in urban centres.
+In Canada, there are 617 First Nations communities, which represent more than 50 nations or cultural groups and 50 Indigenous languages.
+According to the 2021 National Household Survey, more than 1.8 million people identify themselves as an Indigenous person.
+46% are registered Indians, 35% are Métis, and 4% are Inuit.35 Over half of Indigenous people live in urban centres.
+According to the 2016 Census, Indigenous people made up 5.9% of the British Columbia population.36

-Regarding legal rights of Aboriginal women, in 2014, The Atira Women's Resource Society published a comprehensive legal toolkit on this topic.
-The publication is entitled "Your Rights on Reserve: A Legal Toolkit for Aboriginal Women in BC.
-The link to this publication is below.
-The Atira Legal Toolkit was created by Aboriginal women for Aboriginal women.
+Regarding legal rights of Indigenous women, in 2014, The Atira Women's Resource Society published a comprehensive legal toolkit on this topic.
+The publication is entitled Your Rights on Reserve: A Legal Toolkit for Aboriginal Women in BC.
+The Atira Legal Toolkit was created by Indigenous women for Indigenous women.
 The chapters that relate to issues raised in the BCSTH member program survey in the fall of 2015 can be found as follows: